island-lang/island-lang.github.io/README.md

 delegate MouseEvents(): (out: MouseEvent)
 	....

-// Note that modifying 'anyEvent' with the `match` keyword here would automatically
-// wait until a message arrives.
-No need to specify `wait match`: for match any anyEvent in (KeyEvents(), MouseEvents())
+for match any anyEvent in (KeyEvents(), MouseEvents())
 	// 'anyEvent' has type 'KeyEvent or MouseEvent' case KeyEvent